cyberphone/doc/payments/review-secure-payment-confirmation.md

 ## External Review: Google/W3C Secure Payment Confirmation (SPC)
-I have earlier performed a [critical review](https://github.com/cyberphone/doc/blob/gh-pages/payments/paymenthandler.md#the-w3c-paymenthandler) of the Google/W3C PaymentHandler proposal where I concluded that it lagged considerably compared to native mode technology powering solutions like Apple Pay.
+I have earlier performed a [critical review](https://github.com/cyberphone/doc/blob/gh-pages/payments/paymenthandler.md#the-w3c-paymenthandler) of the Google/W3C PaymentHandler proposal where I concluded that it lagged considerably compared to native mode technology powering solutions like Apple Pay®.
 That PaymentHandler recently [was abandoned](https://www.w3.org/Payments/WG/charter-2021.html) as a TR candidate by the W3C, did not come as a surprise.